Geography of New York (state): Location and size

 New York is located in the northeastern United States, in the Mid-Atlantic Census Bureau division.
 New York covers an area of 54,556 square miles (141,299 km2) making it the 27th largest state by total area (but 30th by land area).
-The state borders six U.S. states: Pennsylvania and New Jersey to the south, and Connecticut, Rhode Island (across Long Island Sound), Massachusetts, and Vermont to the east.
+The state borders six U.S. states: Pennsylvania to the west, New Jersey and Connecticut to the south, Rhode Island (across Long Island Sound), Massachusetts, and Vermont to the east.
 New York also borders the Canadian provinces of Ontario and Quebec to the north.
 Additionally, New York touches the Atlantic Ocean to the southeast, and two of the Great Lakes: Lake Erie to the west and Lake Ontario to the northwest.

 Geology

+The current geological makeup of New York State is the result of the orogenous event that formed the Appalachians, followed by millions of years of erosion and sediment deposition.
+The most recent major geologic force that shaped New York's landscape into its current form was the movement of a glacier during the late Pleistocene, which began to recede from the region around 18,000 years ago, leaving behind many characteristic landforms, such as the Hudson River, the Finger Lakes, and the Helderberg Escarpment.

 New York is part of the Marcellus Shale, a gas-rich rock formation which also extends across Ohio, Pennsylvania and West Virginia.